 Western Mountaineering VersaLite Sleeping Bag

 Western Mountaineering’s VersaLite sleeping bag is ideal for mountaineers and backpackers looking for a slim, lightweight alternative to reduce their overall base weight when venturing into medium to high elevations.
-This sleep system is also a great investment for anyone wanting 850+ down fill power and a temperature rating of 10º F at an approximate price of $558.99 – $589.95, which is costly compared to most competing sleeping bags but offers a great value considering the number of features it includes.
+This sleep system is also a great investment for anyone wanting 850+ down fill power and a temperature rating of 10º F. It is costly compared to most competing sleeping bags but offers a great value considering the number of features it includes.
 Most of the related products don’t come close to this sleeping bag in fill power or temperature resistance, but those that do seem to cost approximately the same.